WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 (Image Credit: WikiMedia Commons)

 Shelves are excellent space savers, keeping your greenhouse neat and organised.
-With their addition, you can maximise the space for plants and provide support for climbers.
+They allow you to maximise the space for plants and provide support for climbers.

 Greenhouse with Easy-Fit Frame and Heavy Duty Cover